Skip to main content

 What is changing as a result of the Scheme?

-• If the Scheme is confirmed, all life insurance policies previously issued by CMLA will automatically become AIAA policies.
+• If the Scheme is confirmed, the following policies will automatically become Resolution Life policies:

-Will you keep both AIA Australia and CMLA’s products open and available for new business?
+Will you keep both AIAA and Resolution Life Australasia's products open and available for new business?

-• Both companies’ open products at the time of the transfer will remain open.
-Some products, such as CommInsure Protection, are closed to new business, but remain open for existing customers.
-If you are unsure about the status of your policy or product, please contact us on the details below, or speak to your financial adviser.
+Both companies' open products at the time of the transfer will remain open.
+Some products are closed to new business but will remain open for existing customers.
+If you are unsure about the status of your policy or product, please contact us on the details below or speak to your financial adviser.

 • Email: supportpart9@aia.com